ci4rail/docs/docs/user-docs/_edge-solutions/moducop/mounting-installation/mounting-options.md

 * S104-ACS04-:  Brackets for wall / rack mount - 6 slot ModuCop versions
 * S104-ACS05-:  Brackets for wall / rack mount - 12 slot ModuCop versions

-> 19'' Sub-Rack is not part of accessory.
+> 19'' Sub-Rack itself and screws to mount ModuCop into the sub-rack are not part of accessory.
 {: .notice--info}

 For details please refer to [Installation Guide]({{ '/edge-solutions/moducop/mounting-installation/install-guide' | relative_url }}).